FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-text.md

 ## Adding Prefixes & Suffixes

 In Node-RED Dashboard an option existed called `valueFormat` which allowed you to add a prefix or suffix to a `ui-text` widget within the node's configuration.
-Whilst valuable, this had a lot of security vulnerabilities, so with FlowFuse Dashboard we made the decision to remove it..
+Whilst valuable, this had a lot of security vulnerabilities, so with FlowFuse Dashboard we made the decision to remove it.

 Instead, we take a different approach, and use Node-RED's built-in "template" node: